What's on this week: Chester's May meeting and Lingfield Classic trials provide Epsom clues before Sunday's French Guineas

 Jan Brueghel, a brother to Irish Derby winner Sovereign, is a notable maiden entry (4.10) on the card for Aidan O'Brien and the yard will also be well represented in the Listed Cheshire Oaks (3.05), which they have won for five of the last eight years.

 Two Listed contests feature on Gowran's Flat card while Hitman catches the eye among the jumps entries in a 2m5f handicap chase (1.50) at Newton Abbot.
-However, that meeting must survive an inspection.
+However, that meeting must survive an inspection on Tuesday.

 Promising bumper runner Kingston James seeks a Go North Final (4.55) success at Kelso, which also stages a strong mares' series final handicap hurdle (3.45).